 Have questions or feedback?
 Feel free to reach out to us at [email@example.com]

 We have a DevSecOps team dedicated to improving the security of our organization.
-Our employees are trained on security incident response and are on call 24/7.
+Our employees are trained on security incident response.

 All of our services run in the cloud.
 We don’t host or run our own servers, switches, routers, load balancers or DNS servers.